Nyne.ai API Get API key

 The lifecycle statuses

-The submit/queue reply always says queued.
-From then on, the status endpoint returns one of four caller-visible strings: pending, processing, completed, or failed.
+The submit/queue reply contains a non-terminal status such as queued or processing.
+From then on, the status endpoint commonly returns: pending, processing, completed, or failed.
 A representative progression is queued -> processing -> completed.

 Poll for the result